The average cost of roof repair for U.S. homeowners averages between $386 and $1,875. Learn what factors can affect roof repair costs.

 A roof inspector’s checklist will examine every component of a roof, including its structural support, the stability of the roofing material, and if there are any signs of damage throughout the ceiling and walls.

-The interior portion of the inspection will tackle any signs of damage to the roof that aren’t visible from the outside.
+Interior inspection: The interior portion of the inspection will tackle any signs of damage to the roof that aren’t visible from the outside.
 Inspectors will check ceilings, attics, and even walls throughout the inside of the home.
-The signs will typically include the following:
+The signs will include: water stains, wood rot, mold, holes in the walls or ceilings, beams of light coming into the attic from the ceiling, and pests in the attic.

 You can hire a roof inspector near you to conduct a roof inspection for many reasons.
 For instance, you may have noticed a leak, and you want to ensure it isn’t coming from the roof.
 Or your area may have recently experienced high winds, and you want to check the roof for any debris or damage.